-• offer [SDP] The SDP offer provided by the device.
+- offer [SDP] The SDP offer provided by the device. - subprotocols optional unbounded [DataChannelSubprotocol] List of data channel subprotocols to be allowed

-answer [SDP] The SDP answer provided by the client.
+- answer [SDP] The SDP answer provided by the client. - subprotocols optional unbounded [DataChannelSubprotocol] List of data channel subprotocols to be allowed